Get Help Today(855) 593-1695

 - Slurred speech

-The more uncommon and more serious Librium sides effects are severe drowsiness, fever, jaundice, memory loss, and thoughts of suicide.
+The more uncommon and serious Librium sides effects are severe drowsiness, fever, jaundice, memory loss, and thoughts of suicide.
 These effects of Librium are not normal, so if you see them occur, please seek medical help.
-Another serious potential side effect of Librium and other Benzodiazepines is paradoxical disinhibition.
-Occasionally, people who use Benzodiazepines can become aggressive and excessively excitable.
-This state of disinhibition is paradoxical because it results from using medications which normally have inhibitory properties.
+Paradoxical disinhibition is another serious potential side effect of Librium and other Benzodiazepines.
+Occasionally, people who use Benzodiazepines can become excessively aggressive and excitable.
+This state of disinhibition is “paradoxical” because it results from using medications that are normally inhibitory.
 Paradoxical disinhibition can be dangerous for both the Librium patient and others around them.